Crow18/YT-musicplayer/README.md

 plays Youtube music from terminal using mpv.

 HOW TO USE:
-source Play.sh; install-Dependencies
+source Play.sh; install-dependencies
-source Play.sh; Play "<song name>"
+source Play.sh; PlayFromYT "<song name>"